 Instructions

-Place all ingredients in a large food processor.
+Place all ingredients in a large food processor or high speed blender.
 Process until smooth and creamy.
 Refrigerate until chilled.
 Serve chilled dressing over soft butter lettuce.
-Note: Dressing will keep for up to four days if stored in a mason jar in the refrigerator.